AvalorAI/rust-mavlink/README.md

 This branch splits from rust-mavlink, continuing from version 0.32.2.
 It addresses the following:
 - Contains fixes which are in their github, but for which they didn't create a new crate.
 - Some fields that should be bitmasks are recognized as enums.
 This leads to messages with bitmasks that have multiple bits set being discarded wrongfully.
-- Add an additional MavCmd namely: `AVALOR_CUSTOM_AUTERION_FLAP_CHECK` is added to support flap checks on Evo's which have a version lower than 3.0.0
+- Add an additional MavCmd namely: `AVALOR_CUSTOM_EVO_FLAP_CHECK` is added to support flap checks on Evo's which have a version lower than 3.0.0

 ## Info
 [![Build status](https://github.com/mavlink/rust-mavlink/actions/workflows/test.yml/badge.svg)](https://github.com/mavlink/rust-mavlink/actions/workflows/test.yml)